Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - Lifecycle rules work once prefixes are correct

-- Data is transitioning to Deep Archive
+- Data is transitioning to Glacier Deep Archive

 - Synology validation works